alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 <div class="src-container"><span class="source"><i>source: http://bradfrost.com/blog/post/i-have-no-idea-what-the-hell-i-am-doing/attachment/knowledge-graph/</i></span></div>
 </div>

-Although the aforementioned topic set provides enough working knowledge to successfully launch a site or deliver an MVP, it falls short of the comprehension that can make all the difference in an increasingly <a href="https://en.wikipedia.org/wiki/Time_to_first_byte" target="_blank">TTFB</a>-worshipping market, or for anyone who aims to optimize performance.
+Although the mentioned topics provide enough working knowledge to successfully launch a site or deliver an MVP, they fall short of the understanding that stands out in an increasingly <a href="https://en.wikipedia.org/wiki/Time_to_first_byte" target="_blank">TTFB</a>-worshipping market, or for anyone who aims to optimize performance.

-Because this blog is concerned with gathering knowledge and passing it along, what follows is a walkthrough of the steps taken by browsers to present sites like the one you're reading right now, better known as the <b>critical rendering path</b>.
+Because this blog is concerned with gathering knowledge and passing it along, what follows is a rundown of how browsers present sites like this, better known as the <b>critical rendering path</b>.

-_Note: While there are several steps before displaying a resource online, this post will focus solely on content presentation, starting with the browser getting a fresh HTML file to render._
+_Note: While there are several steps before a page is displayed online, this post will focus solely on how the browsers present content, starting with a fresh HTML file to render._

-### Step One: The DOM Tree
+### Step One: Creating the DOM and CSSOM Trees

-On the journey that is the CRP, the trailhead is commonly a newly gifted HTML file from some server on the web.
+On the journey that is the CRP, the trailhead is (usually) an HTML file from some server on the web.

-Upon receiving this asset, the first thing the browser does is build the DOM tree, or the object representation of the file's contents.
+Upon receiving this asset, the first thing the browser does is build the DOM tree, or its own representation of the file's contents.

-This involves parsing the resource line by line, looking for and converting keywords it recognizes into nodes in its tree (known as tokenizing) along the way.
+This involves parsing the resource line by line, tagging keywords it recognizes and converting them into nodes in a tree (processes known as tokenizing and lexing, respectively) along the way.

+Once the DOM object is created, the browser needs to gather the object's style properties before rendering it.
+This is where CSSOM comes into play.

+Most websites have styles associated with their markup.
+When the browser encounters a linked stylesheet or other asset, it sends the request for that item and is blocked from rendering the page until the asset is available.
+This is why CSS is commonly referred to as <b>render-blocking</b>.

+If you think about it, this makes sense.
+The browser is aware that styles matter to the rendering process ahead, and it needs to interrpret the information received as a whole due to the cascading nature of styles.

+After styles are loaded, the JavaScript fetched by the browser is finally able to run.

+### Step Two: JavaScript Execution

+With the DOM constructed and styles identified, any JavaScript referenced is executed for the page, modifying the content, styles, and other information it needs to properly display the resource.

+### Step Three: Scaling the Render Tree

-### Step Two: Generating the CSSOM for Styles
+### Step Four: Assessing the Layout

-- Browser receives, begins parsing HTML document from server
-- Converts the tags it encounters into tokens, which convert into nodes that form the DOM
-- Browser requests assets, styles, and javascript
-- CSS files are received, render-blocking (!) and the CSSOM is constructed
-  - Even when JS files are received, execution is paused before CSSOM is constructed
-  - Logic is that JS could manipulate the DOM and will be necessary for paint process
-- Any JavaScript received is executed
-- the DOM and CSSOM merge to form the render tree
-- The layout step occurs, where hierarchy is established
-- the paint request is issued and the content is visible on the screen to the end user

-### The Road Ahead
+### Step Five: Time to Paint

+### Bringing It All Together

+### Performance - Up Next

+Now that we better understand the process for delivering content on the web, it's worth focusing on opportunities for optimization and enhancement.

+In a follow-up post, I'll demonstrate a few best practices when building the modern web with a simple web application in vanilla JavaScript.

 For more helpful resources on the subject, check out the following links.